 Smoke or vape modestly for the best results

-Consuming cannabis has helped many individuals improve their sexual experiences.
-If you consume cannabis with this method, you can potentially increase the intensity of sex, enhance feelings of pleasure and relaxation, and potentially have more sex [11].
-But it’s important to remember that too much THC can potentially reduce sex drive and frequency.
+Consuming cannabis has helped many individuals improve their experience.
+If you consume cannabis with this method, the cannabinoids will generally get into your system faster than by eating cannabis [11].
+But it’s important to remember that too much THC can potentially slow things down.
 Be aware of how much you consume and set your limits beforehand.
 As with any substance, it’s essential to use cannabis responsibly and in moderation for the best results.

 Cannabis edibles to improve experiences of intimacy

 While smoking or vaping cannabis can be a popular choice for those using cannabis to improve sex, edibles also offer unique benefits.
 Edibles are a discreet and convenient way to consume cannabis and can provide longer-lasting effects than smoking or vaping.
-Here are some ways that cannabis edibles may improve sex:
+Here are some great effects that cannabis edibles may provide:

 • Enhanced sensation